 All in all, spring represents tremendous profit centers for service professionals, offering the potential to bring in more proceeds in a week than a full year’s worth of monthly service charges.

-Paid subscribers have full access to the complete coverage on pool and spa heaters.
-Contact our circulation department at 949-916-0292 or email email@example.com for details.
+Paid subscribers have full access to the complete coverage on Spring startup and openings.
+Read the entire issue — and every issue — by ordering your subscription today online.
+Become a subscriber by following this link.
+Or, contact our circulation department at 949-916-0292 or email email@example.com for details.